 And what’s on that computer server remotely controlling the odds of winning on every slot machine is most casinos, whether they are “old” 3-reel slot machines or the most modern touchscreen video slot machines?
 An algorithm.
 A program based on the casino’s setup plan.

-My seven numbered strategies take advantage of what that algorithm is doing.
+My numbered slots strategies take advantage of what that algorithm is doing.
 Not every method works at every casino.
 But each casino might have an algorithm of which one strategy takes advantage.
-As best I can tell, Strategy 1: Only Win Immediately (The 5-Spin Method) works most often at around 1-in- 4 casinos.
+As best I can tell, my 5-Spin Method works most often at around 1-in- 4 casinos.

 However, this observational strategy works at ALL casinos with a central server.